kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

 `IO` also keeps references to any open streams, which it closes when the application exits.
 While this is convenient, it's good practice to close streams manually when done.

-> _Since we are using Java here, you need to ensure that your external directory is added to the classpath.
-For Maven
+> Since we are using Java here, you need to ensure that your external directory is added to the classpath.
+>
-> projects, this is the `src/main/java/resources/` directory which should already be added.
+> For Maven projects, this is the `src/main/java/resources/` directory which should already be added, however, be sure
-> Check your IDE settings to make sure._
+> to check your IDE settings.

 The table below shows all the available methods of `IO`: